beginning of content

 Fentanyl is available in several formulations in different strengths, including:

-Fentanyl is also given by injection for acute, severe pain or as part of anaesthesia before surgery.
+Fentanyl can also be given via a nasal spray or injection (into a muscle or vein) for acute, severe pain or before surgery.

 What are the possible side effects of taking fentanyl?

 All opioids, including fentanyl, can have side effects, including life-threatening breathing problems.
-The risk of side effects is higher:
+The chance of side effects is higher:

 The side effects of fentanyl are similar to those of other opioids, and include: